 Exceptions – those who don’t require a WWC

-This process must be completed by the volunteer – ie the coach or manager.
-The site has online guidance in completing an application.
+This process must be completed by the volunteer via the Office of the Children’s Guardian The site has online guidance in completing an application.

 Fill in the online application form and receive an APP no. when you have submitted the application online.